MIDS-scaling-up/v2/week01/hw/Readme.md

 ## 1. Nvidia Jetpack SDK
 Jetpack is an SDK that basically contains everything needed for deep learning and AI applications in a handy package bundle containing the OS for for the Jetson.
 Installation on the Jetson requires downloading and installing both on the Jetson (the target) and an Ubuntu computer (the host).

-In the Fall of 2019, we are moving to the latest Jetpack 4.2.1.
+In the spring of 2020, we are moving to the latest Jetpack 4.2.3.
 There will be some rough air ahead, please buckle your seatbelts!